 jose joined Watsi on June 22nd, 2015.
-Seven years ago, jose joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jose's most recent donation supported Luz, a baby girl from Bolivia, to fund surgery to treat her cardiac condition.
+Eight years ago, jose joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jose's most recent donation supported Eh, a grandfather and refugee from Thailand, to fund hernia repair surgery.

 Luz is a sweet baby from Bolivia, where she lives with her parents and two older brothers in a small mountain village.
 Her parents work as farmers to support their family.
 Luz, in addition to being diagnosed with Down Syndrome, was born with a ventricular septal defect, a heart condition where a hole exists between the two lower chambers of her heart.
 As a result, blood leaks through the hole without passing through her lungs to obtain oxygen, leaving her weak and short of breath.
 Fortunately, our medical partner, Haiti Cardiac Alliance who is expanding their work in Bolivia, is helping Luz receive treatment.
 On January 19th, Luz will undergo surgery where doctors will sew a patch over the hole, allowing for blood to flow completely through her heart and reach her lungs, obtaining oxygen and, ultimately, allowing her to grow as a healthy baby girl.
 Luz's family needs help raising $1,500 to fund her procedure and care.
 From Luz's mother: "Our family is all praying that after the surgery our daughter will be stronger and healthier."